RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

 In addition, we compare the fine-tuning effects of preference-aware loss and CE loss on low SCR datasets.
-First, to facilitate a direct and quantitative comparison between the two loss functions, we aggregate the outputs of all feature tokens by applying a softmax normalization function followed by averaging operation.
+First, to facilitate a direct and quantitative comparison between the two loss functions, we aggregated the outputs of all feature tokens by applying a softmax normalization function followed by averaging operation.
 The resulting probabilities are then used for target detection.
-In Fig.~\ref{features}, we evaluate the detection rate on the test samples of different low SCR datasets at different training epochs.
-It can be seen that preference-aware loss achieves an improvement of around \boldsymbol{1\%-15\%} compared to cross-entropy loss (uniformly optimized on all feature patches) in different training epochs and datasets.
-In Table~\ref{RE_model}, we show the detection performance of the reference model.
-It can be seen that the optimal detection performance of the fine-tuned model outperforms the reference model by approximately \boldsymbol{3\%-18\%} across various datasets.
-Notably, despite this remarkably significant performance gap, leveraging the reference model to score individual feature tokens still yields significant performance gains.
+In Fig.~\ref{features}, we present the detection rates on test samples from different low-SCR datasets under HH polarization across multiple training epochs.
+It can be observed that preference-aware loss achieves an improvement of around \boldsymbol{1\%-12\%} compared to cross-entropy loss (uniformly optimized on all feature patches) in different training epochs and datasets.
+We also include the performance of the reference model (gray line) for comparison.
+The results indicate that the fine-tuned PLM-based model consistently surpasses the reference model, achieving approximately \boldsymbol{3\%-18\%} improvements across various datasets.
+Notably, despite the pronounced performance gap, leveraging the reference model to formulate the preference-aware loss still yields substantial improvements, indicating that the proposed approach effectively achieves a strong weak-to-strong generalization capability.

-Although the preceding results are promising, a direct comparison between the proposed preference-aware (PA) loss and the conventional end to end cross-entropy (CE) loss remains lacking.
-To bridge this gap, we evaluate multiple model variants: RadarLLM(PA) vs. RadarLLM(CE), and PatchTST(PA) vs. PatchTST(CE).
-Models labeled with (PA) adopt the proposed token-level reweighting strategy based on learning value, while those with (CE) rely on standard cross-entropy loss.
+Although the preceding results are promising, a direct comparison between the proposed preference-aware (PA) loss and the conventional end-to-end cross-entropy (CE) loss remains lacking.
+To bridge this gap, we evaluated multiple model variants: RadarLLM (PA) vs. RadarLLM (CE), and PatchTST (PA) vs. PatchTST (CE).
+Models labeled with (PA) adopt the proposed token-level reweighting strategy based on learning value, whereas those labeled with (CE) rely on standard cross-entropy loss.
 For further comparison, we include a sample-level reweighting baseline, denoted as WCE~\cite{mindermann2022prioritized}, where training weights are adjusted at the sample level.